mlibrary/fulcrum-epub-spec/README.md

 -   Publisher
 -   Identifier
 -   Source
-	- Required when the EPUB is a derivative of a print source, see additional fields also needed in example below.
+	- Note: Only required when the EPUB is a derivative of a print source AND the EPUB must be validated against a version of EPUBCheck less than version 5.
+See additional fields also needed in example below.
 - Date

 **Example code:**